bajumar/Azure-Monitor-Logs/Visualization using PowerBI Desktop/GeoMap - Computers Correlated with Attackers.md

    | project-away Computer1
    ```

-2. Export the query, then copy and paste the exported file contents into *PowerBI Desktop*:
+2. Export the query, then copy and paste the exported file contents into *Power BI Desktop*:

    <https://docs.microsoft.com/azure/azure-monitor/platform/powerbi>